mknx/smarthome/plugins/enocean/README.md

 Add new listening enocean devices
 =

-You have to know about the EnOcean RORG of your device (available through Mr.Google or the vendor).
+You have to know about the EnOcean RORG of your device (please search the internet or ask the vendor).
 Further the RORG must be declared in the plugin.
 The following EEPs are supported:

 A5_02_01 - A5_02_0B    Temperature Sensors (40°C overall range, various starting offsets, 1/6°C resolution)